How Greed Destroys Traders in the Option Market

 How Small Profits Turn Into Big Losses

-One common problem among option traders is refusing to book profits because of greed.
-A trader enters a good trade, earns decent profits quickly, but instead of exiting according to plan, they continue holding the position expecting even bigger profits.
+A trader enters a good trade and quickly earns decent profits.
+But instead of exiting according to plan, they continue holding the trade expecting even bigger profits.

 Many traders experience situations where: